raetha/wyzesense2mqtt/readme.md

 ## Config files
 The gateway uses three config files located in the config directory.
-Samples of each are below.
+Samples of each are below and in the repository.

 ### config.yaml
 This is the main configuration file.
 Aside from MQTT host, username, and password, the defaults should work for most people.